DanielCho0623/Grade-Sync-Pro/README.md

 1. **Register/Login**: Create an account or log in
 2. **Add Courses**: Create courses for the current semester
 3. **Define Weights**: Set up syllabus weights for each category (Homework, Exams, etc.)
-4. **Sync from Brightspace**: Import assignments and grades automatically
+4. **Sync from Brightspace**: Import assignments and grades dynamically
 5. **Manual Entry**: Add assignments and grades manually if needed
 6. **Monitor Grades**: View real-time grade calculations and projections
 7. **Email Alerts**: Receive notifications when grades fall below targets